US government slow to act as anti-vaxxers spread lies on social media about coronavirus vaccine - Local News 8

 CNN asked a CDC spokeswoman what happened to that plan mentioned by Redfield, and what the CDC has done to educate Americans about the Covid vaccine.
 She did not respond.

-CNN asked Clinton what kind of a job the CDC has done to educate Americans about the Covid vaccine.
+CNN asked Clinton, an adjunct assistant professor at the Columbia Mailman School of Public Health, what kind of a job the CDC has done to educate Americans about the Covid vaccine.

 “They’re not doing a job,” she said.
 “I wish [this] were work being done out of the Centers for Disease Control, but it just isn’t happening.”